 Amazon is a store, but it’s also much more than that.
 Customers rely on Amazon to browse new products, watch movies, keep up with their shows, listen to podcasts and music, and read their favorite books.
-These daily interactions translate to billions of first-party metrics that can help advertisers better understand the audiences that are interacting with their brand across the customer journey, both on and off Amazon.
+These daily interactions translate to billions of first-party metrics that can help advertisers better understand the audiences that are interacting with their brand across the customer journey wherever they spend time.

 The images below illustrate this concept using an advertiser who considers women aged 18-49 as their core audience.
 The circle on the left represents the demographic on its own, while the circle on the right highlights a variety of lifestyle and in-market segments—like heavy TV watchers and gamers—that help provide a full picture of the audience.